 Using fly and mouse models to understand the pathophysiology of NGLY1 deficiency.
-Human patients with mutations in N-glycanase 1 exhibit a host of developmental abnormalities including a delay in physical and intellectual development, movement disorders, osteopenia and lack of tears.
+Human patients with mutations in N-glycanase 1 exhibit a host of developmental abnormalities including global developmental delay, movement disorders, osteopenia, constipation, and lack of tears.
 NGLY1 is a "deglycosylation" enzyme and is thought to remove N-linked glycans from misfolded proteins during ER-associated degradation (ERAD).
-Using flies, mice and mammalian cells, we have identified two major signaling pathways affected by the loss of NGLY1: BMP signaling and AMPK signaling.
+Using flies, mice and mammalian cells, we have identified several cell types and signaling pathways affected by the loss of NGLY1.
 The goal of this project is to elucidate the mechanisms underlying the NGLY1 deficiency phenotypes and to identify potential therapeutic targets for this disease.
-This project is helping us redefine the roles of deglycosylation in ERAD.
+This project is also helping us identify novel roles for N-glycosylation in animal development.